-Friction is a resisting force that opposes the relative motion of two objects in contact.
-It is the result of the interaction between the surfaces of objects and can manifest itself in the form of static friction (when the objects are at rest) or kinetic friction (when the objects are in motion).
+Friction in Physics is a resisting force that opposes the relative motion of two objects in contact.
+It is the result of the interaction between the surfaces of objects.

 Static friction is the force that prevents an object from starting to move when an external force is applied to it.
 Sufficient force is required to overcome the resistance of static friction and overcome the threshold necessary to initiate motion.
-Once the object is in motion, kinetic friction acts to oppose the motion and slow it down.

 The magnitude of the frictional force depends on several factors, such as the type of surface, roughness, pressure and the coefficient of friction between the materials in contact.
 The coefficient of friction is a measure of the resistance to relative motion and varies according to the materials involved.
 For example, the friction between two metal surfaces may be less than the friction between a metal surface and a rubber surface.